 True Believer: One who continues to have faith in a concept despite evidence that it is untrue.

-Unbeliever: One who does not accept what you consider to be the essential doctrine of your religion.
+Unbeliever: One who does not accept what is considered to be the essential doctrine of a particular religion.

 Universe: All that is potentially perceivable to us.
 There is a large part of the universe that is beyond the reach of our best telescopes, but we can deduce something about its nature through our theories of cosmology.
 We will no doubt always be unable to directly observe the very distant and the very tiny.
 Our imagination generates hypotheses that we can only partly test.